Noxsios/vai/site/content/docs/_index.md

 ## Features

 - Simple syntax and usage
-- Remote and local imports
+- Remote and local imports (wip)
-- Matrix support (wip)
+- Matrix support (design in progress)
 - Task input and output style similar to GitHub actions

 ## Questions or Feedback?